teknologi-umum/pesto/README.md

 Pesto was written with a fresh start, minimizing the dependencies needed, and system controlled for limited resources usage.
 Hence, users will need to register in order to gain access to Pesto's API.

+Pesto API itself is hosted on our cloud VPS in Singapore, backed by the contributions on our donators from [Saweria](https://saweria.co/teknologiumum) (Indonesian only) and [Github Sponsors](https://github.com/sponsors/teknologi-umum) (Worldwide).
+The API is 100% free to use> However, if you are using Pesto API on a commercial project or on a project that makes money to you, please consider donating to keep the API running.

 See [our website](https://pesto.teknologiumum.com) for details.

+## Who uses Pesto

+* Sadly, we don't know yet

+Are you using Pesto on your project, if so, please put it here!

 ## Structure